tansaku/battleships-1/crc.md

 Responsibilities:

+- Should have a tracking grid and a home grid
 - Should have 5 ships
 - Should place 5 ships on home grid.
 - Should call out shots on tracking grid.